perfsonar/pscheduler/scripts/PDK/README.md

 This is similar to ```result-format``` but for the input spec instead of the output.
 It formats the spec JSON into plain text or html output.

+## Tools

+### spec file

+Similar to this test, you likely will not need to edit this file but you should review it to make sure the template inserted everything correctly.

 # Testing

 ## Tests